sderosiaux/my-values/README.md

 ## What is this?

 This is my personal declaration of values - the principles that drive me every day and the foundation for how I approach work, relationships, and life.
 These are the values I embody and encourage everyone working with me at Conduktor to adopt.
-By sharing these values openly, I hope to:

-- Create deeper connections with like-minded individuals
-- Foster more authentic and meaningful collaborations
-- Build trust through transparency about what drives me
-- Inspire others to reflect on and share their own values

 ## Core Values